 - Worcestershire Sauce

-How to marinate Portobello Mushroom Burgers
+How to Make Portobello Mushroom Burgers

 These beauties are perfect for the BBQ, but we’re in the thick of winter now so pan frying is where we’re at.
 I don’t recommend baking these as you won’t get the same caramelization and therefore, they’ll be laking in flavour.
+When it comes to the toppings, here’s the usual suspects for me:

 A lot of the juices stay in the pan after you’ve fried the mushrooms, the onions will soak this up and taste beyond delicious once they’re fried.
 For proper caramelized onions, you want to fry them low and slow, but here I make quick caramelized onions (with a little help from a tsp of brown sugar).